elbb/bb-cplusplus/README.md

 This building block provides a setup to debug a x86 C++ component via remote debugging with a gdbserver.

 For this purpose a dobi job is provided to do the startup of a gdbserver.
-For demonstration purposes, the Hello World service was used as test application.
+For demonstration purposes, the "Hello World" service was used as test application.
 To start the debug session, the following command can be used.

 ```sh
 ./dobi.sh debug